ForEvolve/forevolve.github.io/_posts/en/2017-09-28-design-patterns-web-api-service-and-repository-part-11.md

                 I understand that there is a lot of information on the internet nowadays, but sometimes, books and papers still feel great.
                 For those allergic to paper, there is still the electronic version :wink:.
             </p>
-            <p>I highly recommend it.</p>
+            <p>I highly recommend this one.</p>
         </section>
     </section>
 </aside>

 #### ITableStorageRepository
 Even if we (will) use a Mock, we still have to make sure that an implementation of `ITableStorageRepository<NinjaEntity>` is returned for our real system.
-*I could also have phrased this: "especially since we used a Mock".*
+*I could also have phrased this: "especially since we used a Mock".* :wink:

 Basically, we want to make sure that the units we are not directly testing (the mocked part) are correctly configured with our DI container.

-Here is what we will not use in our integration tests:
+Here is what we will not use in our integration tests (these comes from the `ForEvolve.Azure` package):

 - When asking for the `ITableStorageRepository<NinjaEntity>` service, the system should return a `TableStorageRepository<NinjaEntity>` instance.
 - To build that instance, we will also need an `ITableStorageSettings` implementation, which will be an instance of the `TableStorageSettings` class.